alexpndrt/PP-weather--react/README.md

 # 🌤️ Weather App

 A simple and responsive weather application built with **React**.
-This project was developed during a formation "Ecole du web" to strengthen my front-end development skills and work with APIs.
+This project was developed during a formation [École du Web](https://www.ecole-du-web.net/) to strengthen my front-end development skills and work with APIs.

 ## 📖 Description